dheero/OBF.github.io/wiki/BOSC_2012/BOFs.md

 Saturday BOFs (Day 2)
 ---------------------

-**Bioinformatics Interoperability BoF**
+### Bioinformatics Interoperability Environments

-Topics of interest to developers and users of bioinformatics interoperability environments, e.g. GenomeSpace and others as available
+Topics of interest to developers and users of bioinformatics interoperability environments, e.g. GenomeSpace and others.

 ------------------------------------------------------------------------